Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-If you have been paying even a shred of attention to the sneaker world—or honestly, just walking down the street in any major city lately—you have undoubtedly spotted the New Balance 530.
-Originally released in 1992 as a performance runner, this silhouette has pulled off one of the most successful "redemption arcs" in footwear history, transitioning from a dad-at-the-BBQ staple to a genuine fashion icon.
-It is a fascinating case study in how functionality can bleed into high fashion, and today, we are going to break down exactly why this shoe has become the go-to daily driver for everyone from supermodels to college students.
+If you’ve been paying even a little attention to sneakers lately—or you’ve just walked around any major city—you’ve probably seen the New Balance 530.
+Originally released in 1992 as a performance runner, it pulled off one of the best “redemption arcs” in footwear: from dad-at-the-BBQ staple to actual fashion icon.
+It’s a great example of function sliding into fashion, and this review breaks down why it’s become a go-to daily driver for everyone from supermodels to college students.

 Quick Take